rackerlabs/sdk_workshops/PHP/compute/README.md

 ## What is this?

-This workshop demonstrates the use of the Rackspace Cloud Files Service.
+This workshop demonstrates the use of the Rackspace Cloud Servers Service.

 ## How do I get started?